Introduction

 let evd = a.selfadjoint_eigenvalues();

-Conversions from/to external library types is provided separately from faer
+conversions from/to external library types is provided separately from faer

 itself, in the faer-ext